i4Ds/FlareSense/README.md

 ## Datamanagement
 The data in this repo is managed via DVC.
 Here are some useful commands:
 - `make pull` - Pulls the data from DagsHub.
-- `make relink` - After changes in the DVC Folders (data, models, reports) this command relinks the files in the repo.
+- `make relink` - After changes in the DVC Folders (data) this command relinks the files in the repo.
 - `make push` - Pushes the data to DagsHub.

 Before committing changes to the repo, make sure to run `make relink` to update the links to the data.